ni/nimi-python/docs/nidcpower/class.rst

         Specifies whether to initialize the session with independent channels.
-Set this argument to False on legacy applications or if you are unable to upgrade your NI-DCPower driver runtime.
+Set this argument to False on legacy applications or if you are unable to upgrade your NI-DCPower driver runtime to 20.6 or higher.